Navigation Menu+

 Door Globe-trotter – Eigen werk based on OpenStreetMap.org [1]., CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=22747932

-What to visit in South Holland
+What to visit in South Holland province

 South Holland has a rich offer of sights and attractions , being home to many old cities, the Bulb region, the coastal dunes and green areas.
 This province, like the neighbour North Holland, is well known in the international tourism circuit.
 Probably the most famous areas are the Bulb Region and the Keukenhof Gardens, visited by over 1 million people every year.

-Notable cities, towns and villages in South holland: The Hague, Rotterdam, Leiden, Dordrecht, Delft, Gouda, Alphen aan de Rijn, Scheveningen, Schiedam, Brielle, Warmond, Wasenaar, Maasluis, Ouddorp, Schoonhoven.
+Notable cities, towns and villages in South Holland province: The Hague, Rotterdam, Leiden, Dordrecht, Delft, Gouda, Alphen aan de Rijn, Scheveningen, Schiedam, Brielle, Warmond, Wasenaar, Maasluis, Ouddorp, Schoonhoven.
 All these are easy day-trips from Amsterdam, by car or by public transport.
 It’s hard to choose which one to visit first: Leiden for the oldest university in the country, Rotterdam for its unique architecture, Gouda for its cheese and history, or Delft, for its porcelain, culture and cosiness?

 The area named the Bulb Region is home to the largest flower fields in the country and it’s very popular in the spring.
 Colourful spring flowers cover the fields from late March to May.
 On the coast, large beaches and spectacular sand dunes attract people all year round, for water sport, swimming or nature walks.
 There are a few islands part of the South Holland province — Voorne-Putten and Goeree-Overflakkee, which are a great destination for beach trips and biking trips.